 Bill’s Plan to Make Our Economy Work for Everyone

 On the City Council, Bill has been a voice for fairness.
-He’s called for more equitable capital investment to ensure every neighborhood in Baltimore is cared for, calling for expansion of rec center hours, or highlighting the growing gap between City spending on education and recreation and City spending on policing.
+He’s called for more equitable capital investment to ensure every neighborhood in Baltimore is cared for.
+He’s advocated for the expansion of rec center hours and highlighted the growing gap between City spending on policing and City spending on education and recreation.
 As Comptroller, he’ll fundamentally change how we view our economy and propose solutions that will yield better outcomes for everyone.

 Supporting a Baltimore City Land Bank.
 For a city like Baltimore, where there is hypervacancy and a need to grow the tax base but without gentrification, a municipal land bank is a clear solution that is long overdue.
 The Comptroller’s Office has been a barrier to the creation of a land bank in the past, but Bill will support and help to implement this idea.

 Creating Neighborhood Customer Service Centers.
 Bringing City Hall to the neighborhoods improves our democracy.
 As Comptroller, Bill will champion implementation of neighborhood customer service centers on neighborhood corridors where residents can make payments, access forms, get help with water bills, and other items that may otherwise require a trip downtown.

 Annual review of TIFs, PILOTs, and other tax breaks.
 While various city agencies provide review of development or tax deals at the time they are proposed, there have never been regular reviews of development mechanisms or programs, including TIF financing and Vacants to Value.
 Bill will ensure that this is done, moving forward.